accelerated-text/accelerated-text/docs/annotated-text-json.md

 ## Element

-There are two types of elements: _Container Elements_ and _Text Elements_.
+There are two groups of elements: _Container Elements_ and _Text Elements_.

 ### Container Element